Anatoly-Minchenkov/YandexAPI_Meteo_Bot/README.md

   **Optional**

-3. You can set up a project from docker-compose by using the command "docker-compose up --build"
+3. You can set up a project from docker-compose by using the command "docker-compose up"